 The only draw back you will see is for those who do have high activities or are involved in lots of sprinting type exercise.
 Although a few will find they feel fine, even have more energy on a high fat/moderate protein diet, most of the time carbohydrates are the best source of fuel for these activities.
 That isn't that big of a problem though, it just means that that person should instead look into doing a TKD instead of a CKD.

-In part two of this article, we'll go over how you should set up a TKD for those who want to keep their carbohydrate intake slightly higher on a daily basis so as to allow for more intense training levels.
+In Part 2 of this article, we'll go over how you should set up a TKD for those who want to keep their carbohydrate intake slightly higher on a daily basis so as to allow for more intense training levels.

 To sum up, for fat loss, this diet would rate 4 out of 5.